dijonkitchen/To-TDD-or-TooDoDo-List/README.md

 are a lot.
 I learned that they shouldn't be used to test edge cases, but just for making sure things are working as intended (just the happy paths).

-While updating some gems or ruby versions, these regression tests were useful to see if functionality was still intact.
+While updating some gems or ruby versions, these tests were useful to see if there was a regression in functionality.
 Additionally, with continuous integration services like Travis CI, it runs all the tests on each pull request, so you can tell if new code is breaking anything.